-1. Her real name was Mary Mallon.
+1. Typhoid Mary's real name was Mary Mallon.

 She was born on September 23, 1869, in Cookstown, a small village in the north of Ireland.
 Mallon’s hometown in County Tyrone was among one of Ireland’s poorest areas.